Documentation

 BLOCK — rejected, agent stops

-The MCP server also sends a heartbeat every 60 seconds so the dashboard shows real-time connection status with your agent's name.
+The MCP server also sends a heartbeat every 60 seconds so the dashboard shows real-time connection status.

 Config file